 While this may sound like a purely aesthetic consideration, it really does make a difference if you’re opening the software every day of your working life.

-monday.com’s interface doesn’t feel quite as busy as Asana’s – and that’s why I prefer it.
-Image: Tech.co’s testing process.
+monday.com’s interface doesn’t feel quite as busy as Asana’s — and that’s why I prefer it.
+Source: Tech.co testing

-Asana’s Business plan is the most expensive plan with public pricing currently on offer from the 10 providers we regularly test, at $24.99 per user, per month.
+Its Advanced plan is the most expensive plan, at $24.99 per user, per month.
 Again, it’s an excellent platform for managing projects, but ClickUp’s Business plan is half the price.

 Other providers – like monday.com, Teamwork, and Zoho – all provide cheaper plans that serve effectively the same purpose as Asana’s.
 So, unless money is no object, I’d advise looking at some of the other, cheaper providers available.

-Asana has pretty decent help and support options, helping it to a 4.5/5 score for customer support.
-This is one of the better scores, but not as good as monday.com, which has 24/7 live support available and an incredible live chat function, scoring 5/5.
+Asana has one of the better help and support scores, but not as good as monday.com, which has 24/7 live support available and an incredible live chat function, earning it the perfect score overall.

 The provider has an extensive help center with a range of tutorials, how-to guides, and other explanatory content.
 You can also book live training courses run by the company, and contact the company by email.

-However, there is no phone-based support provided on any plan, despite more and more providers, like Teamwork and Wrike, now offering this on multiple plans in 2024.
+However, there is no phone-based support or live chat function provided on any plan, despite more and more providers, like Teamwork and Wrike, offering this on multiple plans.
 You’ll also need the Enterprise plan if you want 24/7 live assistance and onboarding help.

 Unlike some integration libraries provided by project management software tools, Asana actually includes explanations of what its integrations do, and how to use them.
 Trello doesn’t go into that much detail, and neither does monday.com.